SabaLab/diffEnrich/README.md

 symbols, *diffEnrich* will perform differential enrichment analysis using the Kyoto Encyclopedia of Genes and Genomes (KEGG) REST API.
 This package provides a number of functions that are intended to be used in a pipeline (See Figure 1).
-Briefly, the workflow will download and clean species specific ENTREZ gene IDs and map them to their respective KEGG pathways by accessing KEGG’s REST API.
-This way the user will always have the most up-to-date pathway data from KEGG.
+Briefly, the user provides a KEGG formated species id for either human, mouse or rat, and the package will download and clean species specific ENTREZ gene IDs and map them to their respective KEGG pathways by accessing KEGG’s REST API.
+KEGG’s API is used ot guarantee the most up-to-date pathway data from KEGG.
 Next, the user will identify significantly enriched pathways from two different gene sets, and finally, the user will identify pathways that are differentially enriched between the two gene sets.
 In addition to the analysis pipeline, this package also provides a plotting function.

 **The KEGG REST API**

-KEGG is a database resource for understanding high-level functions and utilities of the biological system, such as the cell, the organism and the ecosystem, from genomic and molecular-level information [REF](https://www.kegg.jp/kegg/kegg1a.html).
+KEGG is a database resource for understanding high-level functions of a biological system, such as a cell, an organism and an ecosystem, from genomic and molecular-level information [REF](https://www.kegg.jp/kegg/kegg1a.html).
 KEGG is an integrated database resource consisting of eighteen databases that are clustered into 4 main categories: 1) systems information (e.g. hierarchies and